cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 Outputs:
 - result, either VALID or INVALID.

+Preconditions:
-Precondition: n >= 1, otherwise return INVALID.
+- n >= 1, otherwise return INVALID.
+- The caller MUST know a proof of possession for all PK_i, and the result of evaluating PopVerify on PK_i and this proof MUST be VALID.
+  See discussion above.

 Procedure:
 1. aggregate = pubkey_to_point(PK_1)